-Description: The Dean of the SPHHS will offer up to five Ph.D. fellowships to nationally-competitive new graduate student applicants.
+Description: The Dean and Interim Dean of the SPHHS will offer up to five Ph.D. fellowships to nationally-competitive new graduate student applicants.
 The intent of this program is to facilitate the recruitment of top-quality doctoral students and not to support students currently in the SPHHS.

 Term of appointment: Each fellowship is for one year but may be renewed for a second year.

-All funds received from the Dean’s office must be matched by either Departmental funds or faculty grant funds (up to $10,000 per year) and cannot be from faculty start-up funds or teaching assistantships.
+All funds received from the Dean’s office must be matched by either Departmental funds or faculty grant funds (minimum $10,000 per year) and cannot be from faculty start-up funds or teaching assistantships.
 Dean’s funding will begin in September and end in May.
-Additional funding beyond the combined $20,000 is encouraged, such as grant funding during the summer.
+Additional funding beyond the combined $25,000 is encouraged, such as grant funding during the summer.